 Annual Incentive Bonuses.
 In addition to base salary, the Compensation Committee evaluates the performance of, and recommends for approval to our Board the bonuses payable to, our executive officers on an annual basis.
 We believe that performance-based cash bonuses play an important role in providing incentives to our executives to achieve defined annual corporate goals.
-Each year, the Compensation Committee reviews a detailed set of overall corporate performance goals for the current year prepared by management and presented to the full Board of Directors that are intended to apply to the executives' bonus awards.
-Annual incentive bonuses are based on a blend of the overall performance of the executive's functional area, including his relative individual contributions, and our company's overall performance in achieving corporate goals, while taking into account competitive market information.
+Each year, the Compensation Committee reviews a detailed set of overall corporate performance goals for the current year prepared by management and presented to the full Board of Directors for approval that are intended to apply to the executives' bonus awards.
+Annual incentive bonuses are based on an average of (i) the Company's overall performance in achieving corporate goals and (ii) the overall performance of the executive's functional area, including his relative individual contributions, while taking into account competitive market information.
 Since our Chief Executive Officer is responsible for the performance of the entire company, his bonus is based on the Company's overall performance in achieving corporate goals, while taking into account competitive market information.
-The Compensation Committee does not assess the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
-The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement.
-Instead, corporate goal achievement as a whole is weighed in the discretion of the Compensation Committee with the other information available with respect to each executive officer's performance during the year and competitive market information.
+The Company does not currently have, and has not historically used, any compensation that is tied directly to financial measures.
+While the Company is preparing to become a commercial entity, with the first submission of an NDA for pimavanserin for PDP expected around the end of 2014, as a pre-commercial entity, the Company's compensation has been focused on achievement of annual goals rather than specific financial measures.